 Who should not use MNPs?

+Children who are severely malnourished should not be given MNPs while being treated with Ready to use Therapeutic Foods (RUTF) such as Plumpy'Nut®, as these products already provide the vitamins and minerals they need.
 According to WHO guidance, they should also not be used for severely malnourished children during the initial period of treatment of electrolyte imbalance.
-MNPs can be used effectively and safely after this period (usually the first 7 days of treatment).
+MNPs can be used effectively and safely after this period (usually after the first 7 days of treatment).

 Are MNPs safe?